From Digital Transformation to Digital Optimisation via SharePoint

 Published November 30, 2023

-Colin Dean d.velop AG
+Colin Dean Regional Vice President UK d.velop AG

 Digital transformation has been a core part of many organisations’ strategies for over a decade, but many businesses are still struggling to achieve the process’ ultimate goal – seamless, end-to-end processing for every business task within the organisation.